-This is one of my absolute favorite sauce recipes.
-I love that it is packed with fresh flavor, can be made in advance, and it’s extremely versatile.
+This became one of my favorite condiments/ sauces because it is packed with fresh flavor, can be made in advance, and it’s extremely versatile.
 I use it on everything from classic turkey sandwiches to elegant beef tenderloin.
 It’s a perfect condiment to keep around and I am always finding new ways to use it.
 You can’t say that about too many other sauces.

 The original recipe is from Ina Garten but I have tweaked the recipe over time to get it just right.
 Here are some tips I picked up along the way:

 - This is sauce is best made in advance so the flavors have time to marry together.

 - While Ina uses vegetable oil, I prefer using sunflower oil.
 I found it lightens up the oily flavor and texture noticeably.

 - Mason jars are the perfect way to store this sauce.

 - When serving with beef, I like to take the chill off the sauce before serving.